 A Power of Attorney is a document which allows somebody to do something on your behalf.

-- You are normally busy and haven’t time to go out to Cyprus to sign the paperwork
+- You don’t have to go to Cyprus to sign the paperwork, saving you time and money

 - Signing various contracts is not particularly exciting and most people prefer to use their time off enjoying the property rather than signing pieces of paper